 People can’t execute on slides and goals alone.

-The problem isn’t that people don’t understand the words.
-The problem is they can’t see what changes in the world.
+The problem is rarely that people don’t understand the words.
+They can’t see what actually changes in the world.

 I learned a structure from Ebi Atawodi on Lenny’s Podcast - telling direction as a fairytale: